csci104/site/syllabus/index.md

 ## Textbook

-There is no required textbook for the class.
+We will be using "Data Structures and Algorithm Analysis in C++" by Mark Weiss.
+In addition, you should have a Discrete Mathematics textbook (whichever book you used for CSCI 170 will suffice): I will specificially refer to reading from "Essential Discrete Mathematics for Computer Science" by Lewis & Zax.
-We will follow the course lecture notes that you may download (and possibly print) the [lecture notes]({{ site.data.urls.notes }}).
+You may also find the course lecture notes useful.
+You may download (and possibly print) the [lecture notes]({{ site.data.urls.notes }}).
 These are based on teaching of CSCI 104 in past semesters, and cover the material quite accurately as presented in class.
-However, the lecture notes may be out of order as we have changed the schedule slightly.
+However, the lecture notes may be out of order and cover different topics, as we have changed the schedule significantly.
-We will also be providing detailed lecture slides with annotations from the recorded videos on Piazza that you may also use.
+We will also be providing detailed lecture slides and recorded videos that you may also use.

 We want to provide you with additional references that may enhance study and may be cited during video recordings.
 In addition to the textbook used for CSCI 103, for the C++ Language the following references are available for free online from the USC Library: